cran/readODS/README.md

 The creator of this package is Gerrit-Jan Schutten.
 The current maintainer is Chung-hong Chan.
-This package benefits from contributions by Thomas J. Leeper, John Foster, Sergio Oller, Jim Hester, Stephen Watts, Arthur Katossky, and Stas Malavin.
+This package benefits from contributions by Thomas J. Leeper, John Foster, Sergio Oller, Jim Hester, Stephen Watts, Arthur Katossky, Stas Malavin, Duncan Garmonsway, Mehrad Mahmoudian, Matt Kerlogue, Detlef Steuer, and Michal Lauer.

 This package emulates the behaviors of `readxl::read_xlsx`, `writexl::write_xlsx` and `xlsx::write.xlsx`.